MegamanXD/NetworkMiniModel/README.md

 # NetworkMiniModel
-This is a prototype for the NetworkFullModel.
+This is a prototype for the NetworkFullModel. <br>
-It contains only the Logical design of the overall network (created with Cisco Packet Tracer)
+Contains only the Logical design. <br>
+Created with Cisco Packet Tracer.

-Things included in this prototype:
+## Features included

 _ Set default native VLAN to a different one for better security